wesleytian/wesleytian.com/posts/about.md

 free time.
 I'm also currently training for [Ironman California](https://www.ironman.com/im-california).

 Other (fun) facts about me:
-- I'm cadet private in the United States Army Cadet Corps (USAC).
+- I'm a cadet private in the United States Army Cadet Corps (USAC).
 I graduated at the Millersburg Military Institute in Kentucky in 2013.
-At one point in my life I wanted to join the US military.
+At one point in my life, I wanted to join the US military.
 Potential careers included astronaut, pilot, and Navy SEAL.
 Didn't we all?
 - I didn't know I had an older sister until I was 12-13.
 - I can roll my tongue into a [cloverleaf](https://en.wikipedia.org/wiki/Tongue_rolling) shape (3 folds) 😛.